ls1intum/Aeolus/README.md

 This repository will contain the work of [my](https://github.com/reschandreas) master's thesis.
 The goal of this thesis is to create a domain-specific language (DSL) for streamlining CI job configuration for programming exercises.

 ## Why?
-Currently, in Artemis, it is tiresome to configure CI jobs that deviate from the standard templates.
+Currently, in Artemis, it is hard to create custom CI jobs.
+With Aeolus we provide a standard definition that is able to generate code for several targets.
-Aeolus should help to make the configuration easier, more readable and most importantly more platform-independent.

 ## How?
-The idea is to define an input grammar, parse and validate it and generate the CI configuration for multiple platforms (e.g. CLI, Bamboo, Jenkins, ...).
+The idea is to define an input language, parse and validate it and generate the CI configuration for multiple platforms (e.g. CLI, Bamboo, Jenkins, ...).
 And therefore be able to switch the CI platform without having to rewrite the configuration.